Wordle today: Quick menu

 What else should I know about Wordle?

 Wordle officially launched in October 2021, but actually started in June of that year and celebrated its first birthday on June 19, 2022.
-(You can read my thoughts on the 5 things Wordle needs to improve if it's to keep us playing for its second year.)
+(You can read my thoughts on the 5 things Wordle needs to improve if it's to keep us playing for its third year.)

 However, it only grew in popularity towards the end of the year, then went viral in January as the world woke up to its charms.
 In fact, it proved so successful that The New York Times bought Wordle for a seven-figure sum in early February and the game is now part of NYT Games.